 The cabinet’s toe kick, or the bottom component that rests on the floor, is 4.5 inches wide.

 If there is a drawer in the base cabinet, it is normally six inches high, while the doors below it are 24 inches high.
 Full-height base cabinets (those with simply a door) have a door that measures 30 inches in height.

 In terms of depth, a normal base cabinet is 24 inches wide.
 The depth of the cabinet is usually reduced by three inches for islands and other situations where there is not enough room for such a deep cabinet.
 At 12 inches deep, the smallest base cabinets are (Usually, a wall cabinet is used to achieve this depth).
 The breadth can vary from nine inches to thirty-six inches.

-Semi-custom and Customized Base Cabinets
+Drawers and Doors in Base Cabinets

 If your base cabinet features a drawer, it will normally be six inches high, while the doors below it will be 24 inches high.
 Full-height base cabinets with just a door will have a door that measures 30 inches in height.

 Drawers and doors are two common design elements found in base cabinets.
 Drawers provide additional storage space, and come in various sizes, typically ranging from 6 to 12 inches in height.
 They offer easy access to items stored inside, and can be equipped with soft-close mechanisms for a smooth and quiet operation.

 Doors, on the other hand, conceal the contents of the base cabinet, providing a clean and polished appearance.
 Single-door and double-door designs are available, and doors can be fitted with various hardware, such as knobs, handles, or hinges, to match your personal style.
 Full-height base cabinets typically feature doors that measure 30 inches in height, while doors in cabinets with drawers are usually 24 inches high.